apigee/cloud-foundry-apigee/docs/setup-microgateway-coresident.md

         Variable | Description
         ---- | ----
         `APIGEE_MICROGATEWAY_CONFIG_DIR` | Location of your Apigee Microgateway configuration directory.
-        `APIGEE_MICROGATEWAY_CUST_PLUGINS` | Location of your Apigee Microgateway plugins directory.
+        `APIGEE_MICROGATEWAY_CUST_PLUGINS` | Location of your Microgateway plugins directory.
-        `APIGEE_MICROGATEWAY_PROCESSES` | The number of child processes that Apigee Microgateway should start.
+        `APIGEE_MICROGATEWAY_PROCESSES` | The number of child processes that Microgateway should start.
 If your Microgateway performance is poor, setting this value higher might improve it.
-        `APIGEE_MICROGATEWAY_CUSTOM` | “sequence” corresponds to the sequence order in the microgateway yaml file (this will be added on to the end of any current sequence in the microgateway yaml file with duplicates removed).<br/><br/>“policies” correspond to any specific configuration needed by a plugin; for instance, “oauth” has the ‘"allowNoAuthorization": true configuration.
-These policies will overwrite any existing policies in the microgateway yaml file and add any that do not yet exist.
+        `APIGEE_MICROGATEWAY_CUSTOM` | “sequence” corresponds to the sequence order in the Microgateway YAML file (this will be added to the end of any current sequence in the Microgateway YAML file with duplicates removed).<br/><br/>“policies” correspond to any specific configuration needed by a plugin; for instance, “oauth” has the "allowNoAuthorization": true configuration.
+These policies will overwrite any existing policies in the Microgateway YAML file and add any that do not yet exist.
+        `APIGEE_MICROGATEWAY_NODEJS_FILENAME` | Name of a Node.js .tar file in the `lib/` directory, which is located in the `microgateway_decorator` buildpack.
+In this case, the local install will be used to run the Microgateway instead of downloading Node.js.
+        `APIGEE_MICROGATEWAY_NODEJS_URL` | A custom URL from which to download the Node.js used to run Microgateway.
+        `APIGEE_MICROGATEWAY_NODEJS_VERSION` | The version of Node.js used to run Microgateway.
+This is downloaded from https://nodejs.org.
+        `APIGEE_MICROGATEWAY_VERSION` | The version of Microgateway to use.

-    - Configure the microgateway yaml file from step 2 to include the necessary plugins.
+    - Configure the Microgateway YAML file from step 2 to include the necessary plugins.
 For example if we added a “spikearrest” plugin:

         ```yaml
         ...